Private Sewer Lateral Ordinance

 - Verify the exemption status of the property with RVSD by checking to see if the lateral has been constructed or replaced in the last 20 years and passed final inspection by a District Inspector.
 Call us at 415-259-2949 or email Info@rvsd.org for more information.

-- Hire a contractor to inspect your private sewer lateral.
-Commonly this consists of a closed-circuit television (CCTV) inspection allowing for the contractor and you to visually see the condition of your sewer lateral, including instances of offset joints, root intrusion and cracked or broken pipe segments which would prevent your private sewer lateral from passing the verification test.
+- Hire a contractor to inspect your sewer lateral.
+Commonly this consists of a closed-circuit television (CCTV) inspection allowing you and the contractor to see the condition of the lateral, including instances of offset joints, root intrusion and cracked or broken pipe segments which would prevent your lateral from passing the verification test.

 - Note: A copy of the CCTV inspection is not sufficient proof for obtaining a Letter of Compliance.
 Certificate of Compliance is only granted after passing a verification test.

-- If necessary, have your private sewer lateral repaired or replaced.
+- If necessary, have your sewer lateral repaired or replaced.
 If full replacement is needed, you may qualify for financial assistance.

 - Schedule an inspection with RVSD.
 Your contractor will set up and administer the pressure test per the provided guidelines.
-Ross Valley Sanitary District will witness the test and confirm that your private sewer lateral is free of leaks.
+RVSD staff will witness the test and confirm that your sewer lateral is free of leaks.

 - If your lateral does not pass the pressure test, additional work will be required.
 The pressure test must be rescheduled with RVSD after any additional work is complete.

 - If your lateral is free of leaks, a Certificate of Compliance will be sent to you shortly thereafter.

-While the Ordinance does create new fees, the District does have fees associated with permitting lateral repairs, replacements, and inspections.
-Those fees will apply to any work needed to bring the private sewer lateral into compliance with the Ordinance.
-View the fee schedule.
+While the Ordinance does not specifically create new fees, the District does have fees associated with issuing permits for lateral repairs, replacements and inspections.
+These fees will apply (as appropriate) to any work needed to bring the private sewer lateral into compliance with the Ordinance.